 - Beneficiaries and family caregivers are not appropriately educated about home health services and do not receive adequate support.

 A history of fraud and abuse in the home health sector has been a key driver of policymaking decisions.
 The Medicare Payment Advisory Commission (MedPAC), which advises Congress on Medicare payment policy, has regularly highlighted program integrity issues related to home health services.
 In response, Congress and the U.S. Department of Health and Human Services (HHS) have worked to curb overutilization of home health services, uncovering multimillion-dollar fraud schemes in the process.
-The increased oversight had the desired effect of reducing inappropriate care and reverting home health services to the intended purpose of providing skilled services for short periods of time.
+Increased oversight had the desired effect of reducing inappropriate payments.
 However, the increase in audits and medical necessity denials also reduced access to services for Medicare beneficiaries with complex needs.
 The Centers for Medicare & Medicaid Services (CMS) contracts with private insurance companies to review claims for home health services.
 Although these Medicare Administrative Contractors (MACs) base coverage determinations on the guidance provided by CMS, they apply their own “reasonable and necessary” standards for interpreting medical necessity.
 This discretionary authority has led to inconsistent, and potentially unwarranted, claims denials, placing home health agencies at risk of having to return payments for services that they have already provided.

 Updates to payment policies also led to significant changes in the number of visits and type of services delivered.MedPAC attributes the alteration in care patterns to home health agencies shifting services to maximize reimbursement.
 The most significant change to home health payments was the result of the Bipartisan Budget Act of 1997, which introduced payment limits and led to the implementation of the Home Health Prospective Payment System (PPS).
 The PPS established a fixed payment for each 60-day period, or episode of care, instead of reimbursing agencies for individual visits.
 Home health agencies responded by dramatically reducing home health aide and social worker services and increasing rehabilitative therapy visits.
 Between 2001 and 2019, agencies more than doubled therapy visits, while reducing aide visits by 90%.